ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/clipboard/index.md

 When [Row Selection](/row-selection) is enabled by setting `gridOptions.rowSelection` to either `"single"` or `"multiple"`, then copying while a row is selected will add the whole row's contents to your clipboard.

-If you want to use row selection for another purpose and still wish to copy the focused cell instead of selected rows, you can disable copying rows by setting
+If you want to use row selection for another purpose and wish to copy the focused cell instead of selected rows, you can disable copying rows by setting
-`gridOptions.suppressCopyRowToClipboard=true`.
+`gridOptions.suppressCopyRowsToClipboard=true`.

+<api-documentation source='grid-options/properties.json' section='clipboard' names='["suppressCopyRowsToClipboard"]'  ></api-documentation>

 The below example demonstrates copying rows.